The Five Dravidians

-The Five Dravidian were five Tamil Chiefs apparently from the Pandyan Dynasty who ruled the Anuradhapura Kingdom for 14 years from 103 BC to 88 BC.
+The Five Dravidians were five Tamil Chiefs apparently from the Pandyan Dynasty who ruled the Anuradhapura Kingdom for 14 years from 103 BC to 88 BC.

 Background

 Before the Five Dravidians invaded the island, the Anuradhapura Kingdom was ruled by Valagamba (104–103 BC, 89–76 BC) also known as Vatthagamani Abhaya.
 In 103 BC Valagamba was overthrown by these five conquerors from South India, who ruled until 89 BC when they were defeated by Valagamba, who was then able to rule his kingdom once more.

 Rulers

 Pulahatta

 Pulahatta was the first of the Five Dravidians.
 He was a Tamil chief from the Pandyan Dynasty, in South India, who defeated the reigning monarch Valagamba, who had only come to the throne five months before.
 He appointed Bahiya as his Chief Minister and reigned for three years until he was murdered in 100 BC by Bahiya.

 Bahiya

 Bahiya was the second of the Five Dravidians, he ruled from 100 BC to 98 BC.
 Chief Minister of Pulahatha, during Pulahatha's reign, he murdered him and ruled as king.
 Bahiya's reign came to an end when his Prime Minister, Panya Mara, killed him after only two years on the throne.